Where to find beta readers for your book

 You’ve probably heard many say, “Good is good enough.”
 But is “good” good enough for your book?
 Do you want your book to be just “good,” or do you want it to be the best you can possibly make it?

 To help make your book better than good, enlist the support of the right beta readers.
 Sure, it adds to the timeline, but it also adds to your book’s quality.
+And, your beta readers might want to join your launch team.

 That’s a good thing.